 - The average number of puppies produced in a litter appears to be between five and six.
 However, the number of puppies a given doggo mama will have depends on a variety of things, including her breed, age, and overall health.

 - Many dogs have litters that fall outside this range; some dogs only birth a single pup, and others have been known to give birth to more than 20 puppies.
 Your vet can try to feel your pregnant dog’s belly toward the end of her pregnancy or take an X-ray to give you a more concrete estimate of how many puppies your specific dog is carrying.

 How Many Puppies Can a Dog Have?

-Toward the end of the pregnancy, your vet will likely be able to palpate the mom’s tummy or take an x-ray to determine an “exact” number of puppies in her belly (although it can be easy to miss one of the puppies, so you’ll never know for sure until the little wigglers start coming out).
-But we’ll try to explain the basics of litter size, so you can start planning.
+Toward the end of your dog’s pregnancy, your vet will likely be able to palpate the mom’s tummy or take an x-ray to determine an “exact” number of puppies in her belly (although it can be easy to miss one of the puppies, so you’ll never know for sure until the little wigglers start coming out).

 A pretty exhaustive study of the topic was published in 2011.
 The researchers analyzed over 10,000 litters representing 224 breeds and found that the mean (average) litter size in this group was 5.4.

 However, there’s a fair amount of variation at play.
 Miniature breeds typically produced litters of 3.5 puppies, while large breeds typically produced 7.1 puppies per litter.